 If you’re new to the world of inventory management, you’ve likely heard the term “SKU” thrown around, and you may have some questions: what does this acronym stand for, and how does it differ from a UPC?
 How can SKUs best be used to optimize inventory management?
 This article will answer these questions and help you understand all you need to know about SKUs.

+What is SKU?
 SKU stands for “stock keeping unit,” and it is typically represented by a 6- to 8-digit alphanumeric code that can be used by businesses to internally identify and track products.
+It is a unique identifier for products in the inventory.
 Products with SKUs often have a machine-readable barcode on them that allow businesses to quickly scan the code.
 As such, SKUs are essential to inventory management in that they enable you to quickly check the in-stock quantity of each product at any given time.

 If you reach for a nearby can of soda, you’ll notice that the barcode on it is not alphanumeric — it only contains numbers.
 Further, that barcode is not strictly used internally; it can be used by resellers, just as your local grocer did when the cashier scanned it during checkout.
 This type of barcode is not a SKU; it’s a UPC, and there are some important distinctions between the two.

 A UPC, or “universal product code,” is a 12-digit numeric code found on trade items that is typically used to complete transactions.
 True to their name, UPCs are universal.
 That same can of Coke will have the same UPC regardless of where you buy it.
 The SKU code will differ, depending on where the product was manufactured, bottled/canned, and shipped from.
 In short, UPCs are used for sales, while SKUs are used for inventory management.
 Implementing a UPC tracking system may prove beneficial when it comes to managing inventory, but, unlike SKUs, the codes cannot be customized for internal purposes.

 The Uses of SKUs